 What blockchain is USDC on?

 The multi-chain approach of USDC not only enhances its accessibility and usability across different blockchain networks but also allows it to leverage the specific advantages of each blockchain.
+You'll often find that Circle USDC's approach is to deploy where there are Layer 1 and Layer 2 financial applications that are Ethereum Virtual Machine (EVM) compatible.
 USDC is available on the following blockchains, click for each USDC token address:

 For the latest list of blockchains, check Circle's listing on their developer page.

 Bridged USDC is a form of USD Coin (USDC) that operates on layer two blockchains or sidechains, distinct from the standard USDC issued by Circle.
 It's created through open-source bridges which allow users to lock their Native Ethereum USDC in a smart contract and then mint an equivalent amount of Bridged USDC on a supported layer two network.

 Circle, while being the issuer of the original USDC, does not issue or redeem Bridged USDC, nor does it back Bridged USDC with US dollars or any USDC-related reserves.
 The conversion of Bridged USDC back to Native Ethereum USDC depends on the availability of these layer two networks and bridges.

 An example of bridged USDC is the Polygon PoS bridged Ethereum which was widely used prior to Circle launching native Polygon support.